Higashi-Taku Station: Station layout

-The station, which is unstaffed, consists of two opposed side platforms serving two tracks.
+The station, which is unstaffed, consists of two opposed unnumbered side platforms serving two tracks.
 Access to the opposite side platform is by means of a footbridge.
 A waiting room and toilet building has been built near the footbridge.
 A siding branches off track 2.

-Adjacent stations
+Platforms

 History

 The Karatsu Kogyo Railway had opened a track from Miyoken (now Nishi-Karatsu) which, by 25 December 1899, had reached Azamibaru (now Taku).
 On 23 February 1902, the company, now renamed the Karatsu Railway, merged with the Kyushu Railway which undertook the next phase of expansion.
 The track was extended east, with Kubota opening as the final eastern terminus on 14 December 1903.
 Higashi-Taku (then named Befu Station (別府駅)) opened on the same day as an intermediate station on the track.
 When the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909, the line which served the station was designated the Karatsu Line.
 On 1 June 1911, the station was renamed Higashi-Taku.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.